Acute medical unit and ambulatory emergency care

 As a radiologist, you can specialise in any of these areas and as a radiographer, your career pathway can take you through any of these departments to specialise in a specific modality or pathway.
 This can lead you towards advanced practice in ultrasound, radiography reporting and specialist clinical practice, as well as service management and beyond.

-This thriving department has two wards, a high dependency unit (HDU) and a respiratory centre.
-We offer a respiratory education programme to help our teams develop their skills and provide specialist care.
+This thriving department has two wards, an HDU and a respiratory centre.
+We offer a comprehensive respiratory education programme, which runs three times a year, to ensure our teams have high levels of knowledge and the skills required to provide excellent specialist care.